VirusTotal/yara/docs/modules/pe.rst

     .. c:type:: IMAGE_DIRECTORY_ENTRY_EXCEPTION

-	Data directory for exception information directory.
+	Data directory for exception information.

     .. c:type:: IMAGE_DIRECTORY_ENTRY_SECURITY

-	This is the file offset and length of the image digital signature.
+	This is the raw file offset and length of the image digital signature.
 	If the image has no embedded digital signature, this directory will contain zeros.

     .. c:type:: IMAGE_DIRECTORY_ENTRY_BASERELOC